 Walden University—an online university offering a wide range of bachelor’s, master’s, doctoral, and certificate programs—may be able to help you afford the degree you want through such money-saving features as:

 Walden offers tuition-reduction options that extend beyond federal student aid opportunities.
 When you earn your degree at Walden, you may qualify for graduate school scholarships, take advantage of college grants, and/or lower your overall costs through tuition reductions.
 The total amount you can save and the degree programs that qualify for savings often change, but Walden always has numerous opportunities to lower your education costs.
-If you want to know how much you can save, an enrollment advisor can guide you through the current tuition reduction opportunities.
+If you want to know how much you can save, an enrollment specialist can guide you through the current tuition reduction opportunities.